Cardinals vs. Rockies Player Props Betting Odds

 McMahon Stats

-- McMahon has put up 101 hits with 23 doubles, three triples, 18 home runs and 47 walks.
-He has driven in 56 runs with five stolen bases.
+- McMahon has 102 hits with 24 doubles, three triples, 18 home runs and 48 walks.
+He has driven in 57 runs with five stolen bases.

-- McMahon hopes to build on a five-game hitting streak in this matchup.
-During his last five outings he is batting .444 with three doubles, two home runs, two walks and eight RBI.
+- McMahon will look for his seventh straight game with a hit in this contest.
+In his last 10 outings he is hitting .333 with four doubles, three home runs, five walks and 11 RBI.

 McMahon Recent Games